 The luxury brand has created the central feature (pictured right, image credit Paul Melbert) at the event to celebrate 70 years since its first racing car.
 It is a 52-metre high spike with seven pointed spindles at the top and six iconic Porsche’s sitting at the end of them.

 The feature is located outside Goodwood House and has been designed by Gerry Judah, who has been creating the feature for 21 years.

 The German car manufacturer has built another large structure exploring its different models.
-Delivered by TRO, the main focus of the stand is the Z4 car, with a paint wall to show guests that the vehicle can be customised with a colour of their choice.
+Delivered by TRO, the main focus of the stand is the Z4 concept car, with a selection of paint finishes which can be illuminated on a digital screen.
 There is also a large rooftop terrace, giving great views over the festival.

-The brand has also taken over the stables at the house to create a tranquil space and partnered with Cass Art to install a number of sculptures.
+The brand has also taken over the stable yard at the house to create a tranquil space and partnered with Cass Sculpture Foundation to install a number of sculptures.
 The M8 concept car takes centre place.